drhelius/Gearsystem/README.md

 ### macOS

 - Install Xcode and run `xcode-select --install` in the terminal for the compiler to be available on the command line.
-- Run this commands to generate a Mac *app* bundle:
+- Run these commands to generate a Mac *app* bundle:

 ``` shell
 brew install sdl2